appcues/appcues-react-native-module/README.md

 #### Supporting Debugging and Experience Previewing

 Supporting debugging and experience previewing is not required for the Appcues React Native Module to function, but it is necessary for the optimal Appcues builder experience.
+Refer to the [URL Scheme Configuration Guide](https://github.com/appcues/appcues-react-native-module/blob/main/docs/URLSchemeConfiguring.md) for details on how to configure.

 ### Identifying Users